Stanton Moore

-Stanton Moore (born July 9, 1972) is an American funk, jazz, and rock drummer from New Orleans.
+Stanton Moore (born July 9, 1972) is an American rock drummer from New Orleans.
 Most widely known as a founding member of Galactic, Moore has also pursued a solo recording career (beginning with his 1998 debut All Kooked Out!) and recorded with bands as diverse as jazz-funk keyboardist Robert Walter and heavy metal act Corrosion of Conformity.

 He also travels internationally to teach New Orleans drumming, writes regularly for drumming magazines, and releases instructional books and videos.
 In 2017 Moore established the Stanton Moore Drum Academy.

 Career

 Moore was raised in Metairie in suburban New Orleans.

 As of 2008 some of Moore's recent projects include the Stanton Moore Trio, Garage A Trois and the Midnite Disturbers.
 Moore performs with his Stanton Moore Trio including a variety of local and visiting musicians in New Orleans.
 As a trio he has toured nationally with keyboardist Robert Walter and guitarist Will Bernard.
 Additionally, Walter and Bernard are the credited musicians on Moore's two most recent solo albums.
 Moore continues to perform with his co-founded Garage A Trois with Skerik, Mike Dillon and Marco Benevento.
 Moore organized the all-star brass band Midnite Disturbers with drummer Kevin O'Day.
 The Midnite Disturbers are Trombone Shorty and Jamelle Williams on trumpets, Big Sam and Mark Mullins on trombones, Ben Ellman and Skerik on saxophones, Jeffery Hills on sousaphone and Kevin O’Day and Moore on drums.

 Other ongoing collaborations include bands such as Dragon Smoke and MG5.
 Dragon Smoke features Eric Lindell, Robert Mercurio, Ivan Neville and Stanton Moore.
 MG5 (formerly Frequinox) features Robert Walter, Robert Mercurio, Will Bernard, Donald Harrison, Jeff Coffin and Stanton Moore.

 Since Hurricane Katrina, Moore has helped start and participates in the Tipitina's Foundation workshop for students, providing young people an opportunity to learn, play and perform with professional musicians.

-Moore has collaborated with Tom Morello of Rage Against the Machine and Boots Riley of the Coup on a project under the name Street Sweeper Social Club, which released an album on June 16, 2009.
+Moore has collaborated with Tom Morello of Rage Against the Machine and Boots Riley of The Coup on a project under the name Street Sweeper Social Club, which released an album on June 16, 2009.

 Moore released Emphasis!
 (On Parenthesis) on Telarc April 2008 as Stanton Moore Trio.
 The trio consists of longtime associates Robert Walter and Will Bernard.

+In 2022, Moore returned to Corrosion of Conformity as session drummer, following the death of longtime drummer Reed Mullin in 2020.